jkutner/jkutner.github.com/_posts/2015-05-25-jhipster-heroku-git.md

 ## Creating a JHipster app

 To begin, make sure you have [the JHipster dependencies installed](http://jhipster.github.io/installation.html).

-Then generator a new JHipster app (make sure you choose PostgreSQL for the database):
+Then generate a new JHipster app (make sure you choose PostgreSQL for the database):

 {% highlight text %}
 $ mkdir myapp/